timothyleejin/ip/docs/README.md

 [X] represents a completed task.

-### Marking a task undone
+### Mark a task as incomplete

-Unmark a task that was previously done.
+Unmark a task that was previously marked as done.

 **Format:** `unmark <task number>`